DaFuqs/Spectrum/README.md

 ![Spectrum Banner](/images/banner.png "Spectrums Banner")

 ## Overview
-Spectrum is a storydriven, exploration-based magic mod focusing on the natural energies that flow in the world, represented in color.
+Spectrum is a storydriven, exploration-based magic full on new game focusing on the natural energies that flow in the world, represented in color.

 Spectrum is progression based and tries to not give everything away at first glance.
 Every step in your journey through the mod will be hinted at via advancements and the ingame manual that you will be gifted as soon as you start the mod.